AysenUnlu/burger/README.md

-  * Running aplication can be reached at https://warm-brushlands-25699.herokuapp.com
+  * Running application can be reached at https://warm-brushlands-25699.herokuapp.com

 ## Dependencies: ##